 Learning how to take care of a parsley plant is the first step for many in their journey with herbs.
-It is an easy herb to grow as well.
-Check out this recommended reading for more detailed herb information.
+It is an easy herb to grow.
+Check out this recommended reading for more detailed information on herbs.

-How To Take Care Of A Parsley Plant
+How To Take Care Of Your Parsley Plant

 What you will need

 - Pots, 10 inches in size (optional)